 Going open makes the credit card industry happy but doesn’t serve transit users or transit authorities in the long run.
 Credit card companies don’t care about ticketing infrastructure, transaction speed or operational consequences when it is slow or stops all together.
 If you want proof just look at the state of EMV terminal infrastructure in America.
 On average it is backwards, slow and full of broken promises that the customer experience will get better soon.
 If the credit card industry really cared about payments infrastructure, things would be much better and further along than they are now.

-It’s worse than first reported, Singapore transit users are complaining of fried plastic contactless credit cards and of card issuers deactivating cards mid-transit for being over limit.
+UPDATE It’s worse than first reported, Singapore transit users are complaining of fried plastic contactless credit cards and of card issuers deactivating cards mid-transit for being over limit.
 This is the price for letting credit card companies manage transit ticketing.

 Google Pay users outside of Japan who do not have a Osaifu-Keitai compatible model are waking up to the rude fact that Google Pay does not give them all that FeliCa Apple Pay Suica-like goodness out of the box.

 Google Pay Japan is exactly what Android Pay Japan was: a thin veneer over Osaifu-Keitai that confuses the hell out of Android users around the world.
 A lot of angry users will vent and make up shit that this is a ‘Japan tech’ failure but the reality is that this is simply a Google choice made at Google HQ in the good old USA.
 Google could have licensed the entire proprietary FeliCa stack like Apple along with proprietary EMV contactless and proprietary MIFARE stacks that they already do, but they didn’t.

 My money says it is a market related political choice to keep the JP carriers happy selling carrier locked Android devices.
 The Android equivalent of the Global FeliCa iPhone has yet to appear.